techcobweb/galasa/modules/cli/how-to-annotate-test-runs-with-a-tag-cloud.md

 1. Send a collection of tags to the Galasa Service when the test is launched
 2. Add fixed tags to the test source code using an annotation

-We will discuss each of these methods in separate secctions.
+We will discuss each of these methods in separate sections.

 ### Inject tags when a test is submitted to the Galasa Service
 When you launch a test using the REST inteface, or with the `galasactl` command-line tool, you can specify a collection of tags using the `--tags` flag.